 Frequently Asked Questions

-Yes, you can freeze and then thaw chicken to serve to your baby.
-I would recommend you use fresh (not previously frozen) chicken and you gently reheat it as to not make it too tough of a texture for baby.
+Yes, you can freeze and then thaw this chicken puree to serve to your baby.
+I would recommend you use fresh (not previously frozen) chicken and that you gently reheat it as to not make it too tough of a texture for your baby.

 Great Chicken Combination Purees